oneapi-src/level-zero-spec/include/core/INTRO.md

 - multiple, simultaneous threads may operate on independent driver objects with no implicit thread-locks
 - driver object handles may be passed between and used by multiple threads with no implicit thread-locks

-## Heterogeneous Device Support
+## Experimental API Support
-In order to both expose the full capabilities of GPUs and remain supportable by other devices, the API definition is sub-divided into "Core" and "Extended".
-"Core" represents APIs that all fully cross-device while "Extended" represents APIs that are device-specific.
-All implementations must support "Core" APIs while "Extended" APIs are optional.
+Features which are still being considered for inclusion into the "Core" API, but require additional experimentation by application vendors before ratification, are exposed as "Experimental" APIs.

+Applications should not rely on experimental APIs in production.
+- Experimental APIs may be added and removed from the API at any time; with or without an official API revision.
+- Experimental APIs are not gaurenteed to be forward or backward capatible between API versions.
+- Experimental APIs are not gaurenteed to be supported in production driver releases; and may appear and disappear from release to release.

-An implementation will return ::XE_RESULT_ERROR_UNSUPPORTED for any feature request not supported by that device.
+An implementation will return ::XE_RESULT_ERROR_UNSUPPORTED for any experimental API not supported by that driver.

-Note: currently all APIs are defined as part of the "Core" specification until they are determined to not be supportable by other devices.

 # <a name="drv">Driver Architecture</a>
 The following section provides high-level driver architecture.